aladdinpersson/Machine-Learning-Collection/ML/Pytorch/object_detection/YOLOv3/README.md

 Download the preprocessed dataset from [link](https://www.kaggle.com/aladdinpersson/pascal-voc-dataset-used-in-yolov3-video).
 Just unzip this in the main directory.

 ### Download MS COCO dataset
-Download the preprocessed dataset from [coming soon]().
+Download the preprocessed dataset from [link](https://www.kaggle.com/dataset/79abcc2659dc745fddfba1864438afb2fac3fabaa5f37daa8a51e36466db101e).
 Just unzip this in the main directory.

 ### Training
 Edit the config.py file to match the setup you want to use.
 Then run train.py